-I realize it may seem very bah humbug of me to even try to talk about how to make eggnog while simultaneously suggesting we eliminate the key ingredients (dairy, eggs and sugar) that make this classic holiday beverage so deliciously decadent.
-But I’m not the only one who is tinkering with the eggnog recipe this year…
+I realize it may seem very bah humbug of me to even try to talk about how to make eggnog while simultaneously suggesting we eliminate key ingredients.
+Dairy, eggs and sugar make this classic holiday beverage so deliciously decadent.
+But I promise, it’s just as delicious, and is spot on on all of the traditional eggnog flavor.

 Even Bon Appetit Magazine Is Making Eggnog Differently!

-When my “Super Holiday Special” December 2014 issue of Bon Appetit magazine arrived in the mail the other day I was pleasantly surprised to see the food editors had made the decision to feature a new kind of eggnog this holiday season.
-The Bon Appetit Cashew Nut Nog recipe featured in the magazine (on page 105) is not without eggs or sugar, but it is entirely dairy free!
+When my “Super Holiday Special” December issue of Bon Appetit magazine arrived in the mail, I was pleasantly surprised to see their featured recipe.
+The food editors featured a new kind of eggnog this holiday season.
+The Bon Appetit Cashew Nut Nog Recipe is not without eggs or sugar, but it is entirely dairy free.
 And it still looks and tastes every bit as festive and fun as the real deal.

 Turn Your Eggnog Recipe Into Ice Cream!

 If you don’t own an ice cream maker you might want to consider adding it to your holiday wish list!
-A high quality ice cream maker is actually a lot less expensive than you might think (I got mine for just $60!) and you can make an incredible assortment of decadent dairy-free/ sugar-free ice creams using nuts, coconut milk and dates.
+A I got mine for just $39!) and you can make an incredible assortment of decadent dairy-free/ sugar-free ice creams using nuts, coconut milk and dates.is actually a lot less expensive than you might think (

 Ok, let’s get the holiday party started!
 Time to make the eggnog….